hauke96/master-thesis/DESIGN_DECISIONS.md

 I also tried to implement a sorted linked list with an bin based index on top (s. branch `custom-sorted-linked-list`).
 The index just took the key of an element (in this case the wavelets distance from source), did some rounding of that number make the bin larger.
 A bin then just pointed to the first `LinkedListNode` of that bin in the list.
-The performance was okay but didn't improve the overall performane.
+The performance was okay but didn't improve the overall performance.
 Also the rounding of the key wasn't working to well and a lot of bins were empty while others were quite full.

-**Conclusion:** Insert + remove take about O(log n) using the fibonacci heap and at least O(n) in a list
+**Conclusion:** Insert + remove take about O(log n) using the Fibonacci heap and at least O(n) in a list

 #### Obstacles